In programming languages, a list is a collection of values.

 and xs

-for convenience in the above table.)
+for convenience in

 The 'translation' performed by the B